 Intro: Write an intro from the introducer to the person they will be sending it to so it can easily be forwarded along.

-Body: Follow the tips in the previously mentioned blog post to increase your chance for success and to show that the introducer has respect for their contacts’ time.
+Body: Follow the tips in this blog post to increase your chance for success and to show that the introducer has respect for their contacts’ time.

 Don’t expect direct intros: Ask the introducer to see if their contact is open to an intro.
 Don't assume they will make a direct intro.